The Best 4 Day Vancouver Itinerary by a Local

 A Day by the Water

-Your third day in Vancouver will begin at Canada Place, an iconic sailboat-inspired building near the harbour.
-Make a quick stop at FlyOver Canada, then walk around the Seawall to Coal Harbour.
+The third day of your Vancouver trip itinerary will begin at Canada Place, an iconic sailboat-inspired building near the harbor.
+Make a quick stop at FlyOver Canada, then walk to Coal Harbour.

 Having walked through the park, you'll end up at the four beaches that run parallel to the park and Downtown.
 Finally, end the day's activities in quaint Kitsilano, which is a short bus or boat ride across the water.